msv-lab/llm-play/README.md

 # llm-play

-llm-play is a tool that queries LLMs, analyzes responses, and executes experimental pipelines.
-First, it simplifies querying multiple LLMs with multiple prompts and generating multiple samples.
-Second, it provides data transformation capabilities, including answer extraction, code extraction, and customizable extractors to parse LLM outputs.
-Finally, it facilitates data analysis through semantic partitioning of responses, custom evaluators, and exporting results to CSV or JSON formats.
+llm-play is a tool for UNIX environments that automates querying multiple LLMs using multiple prompts and generating multiple responses.
+Then, it helps extracting answers from these responses, partitioning the answers into equivalence classes, and running simple experimental workflows.
+Finally, it saves results in a filesystem tree, CSV or JSON files.

 ## Installation & Setup